AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

 # Configure Social Recommend Flow {#configure-social-recommend-flow}

-When you create a&nbsp;social app, you can configure the social network choices and prompts that a user encounters as they sign up.
+When you create a social app, you can configure the social network choices and prompts that a user encounters as they sign up.

 ## Select Networks for Sharing {#select-networks-for-sharing}

 >[!NOTE]
 >
->This is very similar to&nbsp; [configuring the social sign-up/share flow](configure-social-sign-up-share-flow.md), but&nbsp;this is for the share links&nbsp;*under*&nbsp;the social app.
+>This is very similar to  [configuring the social sign-up/share flow](configure-social-sign-up-share-flow.md), but this is for the share links *under* the social app.

 1. Go to **Marketing Activities**.